 Poaching, or illegal harvest of wild animals and birds, is one of the major threats to wildlife in many areas of the world.
 It harms the planet in more ways than one.
 Illegal harvest is usually unsustainable, because it is by definition unregulated (besides, if it was sustainable, there wouldn’t be many reasons to ban it in the first place).
-In addition, many people do not discriminate between legal and illegal hunting, and many sustainable forms of hunting have been or are threatened to be closed simply because well-intended but ill-informed people believe they are fighting poaching this way.
+In addition, many people do not discriminate between legal and illegal hunting, and many sustainable forms of hunting have been or are threatened simply because well-intended but ill-informed people believe they are fighting poaching this way.
 Then, when legal hunting is banned, poachers come in and finish what’s left.

 It’s not a case of fifty shades of grey: illegal hunting is poaching, and poaching is wrong.
 And yet, poaching comes in many forms and shapes, and the motivation of people who engage in illegal hunting can vary dramatically.
 To combat poaching efficiently, it is important to recognize the differences.